8th–Market station: Station layout

-The Market–Frankford Line's 8th Street station is located on the upper platform level.
+The Market–Frankford Line's station is located on the upper platform level.
 There are two side platforms on the north and south sides of the tracks.
 Passengers may transfer between platforms via an upper mezzanine both inside and outside the paid area of the station.
 This mezzanine area also connects to the lower level of the Fashion District Philadelphia shopping mall.
 As a Market–Frankford Line station, columns and accent work throughout the two platforms are painted blue.

-The Broad–Ridge Spur's 8th & Market station is the southern terminus of the line.
+The B3 station is the southern terminus of the line.
 There is a single track and platform located perpendicular and adjacent to the Market–Frankford westbound platform.
-There is no free connection to the Market–Frankford Line, as the MFL has a free connection to the main Broad Street Line at City Hall station.
+There is no free connection to the Market–Frankford Line, as the MFL has a free connection to the main B1/B2 at 15th Street/City Hall station.
 Trains on this platform level formerly used a now-abandoned track to connect to the Locust Street subway (now part of the PATCO Speedline).
 The station was originally named Market Street, as evidenced by the tile work on the station, and the line was originally named the "Ridge–8th subway" due to its southern terminus at this station.
 As a Broad Street Line station, columns and accent work on the platform are painted orange.

 The lower level of the complex houses PATCO's 8th & Market station.
 PATCO Speedline trains stop at an island platform perpendicular to the Market–Frankford platforms.
 There are two fare control barriers located directly underneath each Market–Frankford Line platform.
 Each fare control area contains a staircase, an elevator, and "up" escalator.
 Each PATCO platform has a distinct accent color: the 8th & Market accent color is teal.

 The Broad–Ridge Spur and Market–Frankford Line platforms, while on the same level, are perpendicular to each other.

-Notable places nearby

-The station is within walking distance of the following notable places: